kkuderko/Azure-AVD-Host-Pool-Status/README.md

 # Azure-AVD-Host-Pool-Status
 Azure Virtual Desktop Host Pool Status PRTG Sensor

-A PowerShell script which can be used for PRTG sensor to display the AVD Host Pool status It measures:
+A PowerShell script which can be used for PRTG sensor to display the AVD Host Pool status.
+It measures:
 - number of active sessions
 - how many hosts is available